giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 Such Custom Resource if created manually, would be overwritten by the operator at the syncing time, meaning that there would be no option to set such silence manually.
 In order to enable the manual configurability, we have introduced an annotation in order to instruct silence-operator to omit such resources.

-The manually created Silence directly on management cluster looks then as following:
+The manually created Silence directly on Management Cluster looks then as following:

 ```yaml
 apiVersion: monitoring.giantswarm.io/v1alpha1